Lawmakers, pope ask Missouri governor to halt execution

 Parson, a Republican, has been considering whether to reduce the 61-year-old Johnson’s sentence to life in prison without the possibility of parole.

-Johnson’s attorney, Jeremy Weis, has said executing him would violate the Eighth Amendment to the U.S. Constitution, which prohibits executing intellectually disabled people.
+Johnson’s attorney, Jeremy Weis, said executing him would violate the Eighth Amendment to the U.S. Constitution, which prohibits executing intellectually disabled people.
 He said multiple IQ tests and other exams have shown that Johnson has the intellectual capacity of a child.
 He also was born with fetal alcohol syndrome and in 2008, he lost about 20% of his brain tissue to the removal of a benign tumor.

 Racial justice activists and two Missouri members of congress — Democratic U.S. Reps.
-Cori Bush of St. Louis and Emmanuel Cleaver of Kansas City — have also called on Parson to show Johnson mercy.
+Cori Bush of St. Louis and Emmanuel Cleaver of Kansas City — have also called on Parson to show mercy to Johnson, who is Black.

-The Missouri Supreme Court in August refused to halt the execution, and on Friday declined to take the case up again.
+The Missouri Supreme Court in August refused to halt the execution, and on Friday, it declined to take the case up again.
+Weis and other attorneys for Johnson on Monday asked the U.S. Supreme Court for a stay of execution.

+“This is not a close case – Mr. Johnson is intellectually disabled,” they wrote in their court filing.

 Johnson admitted to killing three workers at a Casey’s General Store in Columbia on Feb.
 12, 1994 — manager Mary Bratcher, 46, and employees Mabel Scruggs, 57, and Fred Jones, 58.
 The victims were shot and attacked with a claw hammer.
 Bratcher also was stabbed in the hand with a screwdriver.